 MenuClose

-8 Reasons Why so Many Teens are Turning to and Using Drugs
+8 Reasons Why Teens Are Using Drugs

 Parents often worry about their children and the choices they make.
-They want them to be happy and healthy, and sometimes it can be challenging to watch them grow up and make their own decisions.
+They want them to be happy and healthy, and sometimes, it can be challenging to watch them grow up and make their own decisions.
 Unfortunately, one of the choices that some teens make is to turn to drugs.
+There are many reasons teens are using drugs in today’s world, but you can help them stop.

-There are many reasons why teens use drugs.
-Here at Northpoint Washington, we specialize in helping people recover from substance abuse.
+At Northpoint Washington, we specialize in helping people recover from substance abuse.
 We know how difficult it can be to break the habit, but we also know it’s possible.
-With the proper support, people can overcome their addiction and lead happy, healthy lives.
+With the proper support, people can overcome their addictions and lead happy, healthy lives.
+Find help for your teen in one of our substance use treatment programs by calling 888.450.2153.

-It’s a valid question considering that the teenage years are supposed to be some of the best years of a person’s life.
+The teenage years are supposed to be some of the best years of a person’s life.
 So, why would anyone want to mess that up by using drugs?

 Adolescence is a time of significant transition.
 Teens are trying to figure out who they are and where they fit in.
 They’re also dealing with the physical and emotional changes that come with puberty.
 It’s no wonder that so many teens turn to drugs as a way to cope.